An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like in a fallopian tube or attached to an ovary.

 - Blood tests to measure the levels of a pregnancy hormone called human chorionic gonadotropin (hCG).
 An ectopic pregnancy can cause hCG levels to rise more slowly than a healthy pregnancy.

 - Ultrasound.
 This test uses sound waves and a computer screen to show a picture of your baby inside the womb.
-An ultrasound can be done by putting the ultrasound instrument on the your belly (an abdominal ultrasound) or using a wand-like instrument inside the vagina (a transvaginal ultrasound).
-Providers often use transvaginal ultrasound to find an ectopic pregnancy because it can show a pregnancy earlier than an abdominal ultrasound.
+During an ultrasound, your health care provider uses a wand-like tool called a transducer on your belly (also called a transabdominal ultrasound) or inside the vagina (also called a transvaginal ultrasound).
+Providers often use transvaginal ultrasound to find an ectopic pregnancy because it can show a pregnancy earlier than a transabdominal ultrasound.

 How is an ectopic pregnancy treated?